How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Discussion

 \subsection{Which map is best?}

 No single map can be considered optimal across all evaluations, metrics, and countries, thereby leaving users of these maps uncertain about the most suitable choice for a given use case or application.
-The GLAD map had good performance for most countries in the reference dataset evaluation, had high agreement with the majority vote, and had similar NDVI time series to the majority of maps.
+The WorldCover and GLAD maps had good performance for most countries in the reference dataset evaluation, high agreement with the majority vote, and similar NDVI time series to the majority of maps.
 GlobCover had low performance for most countries in the reference dataset evaluation, moderate agreement with the majority vote, and NDVI time series that differed substantially from the majority of maps.
-Thus GLAD is likely to be a sound choice for many use cases, while GlobCover should be used cautiously.
-The best map for a given use case should be chosen based on the accuracy and relevance of that map for the specific use case, which may require users to develop use case-specific evaluation experiments for choosing the best map.
+Thus WorldCover or GLAD are likely to be reasonable choices for many use cases, while GlobCover should be used cautiously.

+The best map for a given use case should be chosen based on the performance and relevance of that map for the specific use case.
 Users should identify the right map based on the region-specific evaluation data or their intended use case.
+This means that users should develop use case-specific evaluation datasets and experiments for choosing the best map for their intended use case if relevant datasets do not exist already.
 Users should also visually inspect candidate maps in their intended study area to qualitatively assess map suitability, as quantitative metrics may not fully capture map performance for a given use case.\cite{rolf2023evaluation}